craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Avernus.md

 The Crater Fields are a war-torn wasteland.
 What was once reasonably flat ground has warped into a lumpy, broken place.
 As the name implies, Craters of many sizes are present throughout the area, each of which has been created by some manner of war-machine.
 Pieces of these machines are still present in some places.

 #### Outpost Afierono
+Outpost Afierono is the final Forward Operating Base on Avernus.
+Duty here is

 #### Beachhead Styx
 The Beachhead Styx is the primary landing destination for assaulting Demons, who cross the [[River Styx]] into Avernus from the [[Abyss]].